A way of finding themes in collections of ideas, quotes, or observations.

 - Use larger notes (or white board markers, if you’re using a white board), to write titles or catch phrases for each group.

-- An explanation of what affinity diagramming is and how to do it.
+- An explanation of what affinity mapping is and how to do it.
 The Usability Body of Knowledge, a product of the User Experience Professionals’ Association.

-- An explanation of affinity diagramming.
+- An explanation of affinity mapping.
 Information and Design.